joshuawins99/Reference-FPGA-System-Lite/README.md

 #Parameters follow Name : Value : Width (Optional)
 #BUILTIN_MODULES are included modules
 #Modules follow enumeration name : Enable TRUE/FALSE : Address Bounds
+#Optionally a base address can be appended to USER_MODULES
+#Module definitions under USER_MODULES can have the AUTO type followed by the number of registers
+#USER_MODULES: 'h9200
+#   my_module_e : TRUE : AUTO : 3
+#This will automatically assign register addresses and will be printed to console
+#A C Header and Python Header are also generated
+#If a parameter is to be used for number of registers:
+#   my_module_e : TRUE : AUTO : {Parameter}
+#Manually placed register locations can also be placed at the same time
 #Place extra modules not included by default in USER_MODULES

 CONFIG_PARAMETERS: